For Investors & Transactions

 Investment decision record

-Point-in-time review.
+Point-in-time audit.
 Produces a structured decision record.

 AI claims are not the same as AI evidence